A HOMEDEM finale: co-design, dementia, home

 When: 23–24 April 2026

-Registration & cost: Free entrance (with a €50 no-show fee); register via this link
+Registration & cost: Free entrance (with a €50 no-show fee)

-Across two days, we’ll dive into themes including nightly agitation, home-making, open-ended play, shared decision-making, policy making, and the unmet needs of people with dementia from diverse ethnic backgrounds.
+Over two days, we’ll dive into themes including nightly agitation, home-making, open-ended play, shared decision-making, policy-making, and the unmet needs of people with dementia from diverse ethnic backgrounds.
 Expect a mix of presentations and interactive discussions designed to spark exchange between researchers, practitioners, and anyone working at the intersection of dementia and design.

 Keynote speakers